The Startup Term Sheet Handbook: From Valuation to Negotiation

 Liquidation Preference

-• Multiple liquidation preferences and participation rights: Describes scenarios where investors might receive multiples of their initial investment or continue to participate in payouts.
+• Multiple liquidation preferences and participation rights: Explains situations whereby investors are issued a multiple of their initial investment or continue to participate in future payouts.

 Vesting

-• Typical vesting terms: Often, founders and employees see a 4-year vesting schedule with a one-year cliff, but terms can vary.
+• Typical vesting terms: Usually, founders and employees expect 4-year vesting with one year cliff, but it may vary.

 Board of Directors

-• Composition and rights: Dictates who will sit on the company's board and the powers and rights associated with each position.
+• Composition and rights: Outlines who will be on the board of directors, including position powers and rights.

 Anti-Dilution Provisions